poetteacherperformerscientistecologistwarpoet - home

 BIOGRAPHY

 Mario is now a freelance writer, educator, researcher and essayist.
-He is an Arvon tutor, the Imperial War Museum's literacy consultant, a Fellow of the Royal Literary Fund, a Fellow of the English Association, a performance and voice trainer, a teacher and creative-writing tutor, and a signed songwriter/lyricist.
+He has been an Arvon tutor, the Imperial War Museum's literacy consultant, a Fellow of the Royal Literary Fund, a Fellow of the English Association, a performance and voice trainer, a teacher and creative-writing tutor, and a signed songwriter/lyricist.

-Mario is now recognised across the country for his innovative approaches to residencies and the teaching of creative writing.
-He is adept at working with adults as well as in schools/colleges, and possesses an unrivalled reputation for his remarkable, diverse and original work in poetry.
+Mario is recognised across the country for his innovative approaches to residencies and the teaching of creative writing.
+He is adept at working with adults as well as in schools/colleges, and possesses an unsurpassed reputation for his remarkable, diverse and original work in poetry.
 He is also actively engaged in political and environmental writing.
-He lives in North London.
+He lives in north London.

 READINGS & PERFORMANCE

 Mario's work spans an impressive range of subject and style, from serious and formal verse to up-beat performance and experimental poetry.
 Mario has considerable experience working with audiences of all types and sizes.
-He has performed with Murray Lachlan-Young on BBC TV for National Poetry Day, on stage with Spike Milligan and with Stephen Warbeck on BBC TV's "Classic Challenge" programme.
-Mario is a hugely successful and eclectic poetry performer, with past readings at the Voice Box, Poetry Society and festivals/venues across the country.
-He is a regular host for Poet in the City events.
+He has performed with Murray Lachlan-Young on BBC TV for National Poetry Day, on stage with Spike Milligan, and with Stephen Warbeck on BBC TV's "Classic Challenge" programme.
+He is a hugely successful and eclectic poetry performer, with past readings at the Voice Box, Poetry Society, and festivals/venues across the country.
+He was a regular host for Poet in the City events.

 CREATIVE WRITING & TEACHING